URBAN LEAGUE OF GREATER

 WHAT WE DO

-The Urban League of Greater San Francisco Bay Area affiliate is committed to providing impactful programs and events centered around improving/elevating African Americans and other underserved communities.
+The Urban League of Greater San Francisco Bay Area is committed to providing impactful programs and events centered around improving/elevating African Americans and other underserved communities.

 We provide programs that involve mentorship, career accelerators, and fellowships for those interested in government and other career pathways.
-Our programs range from youth interacting with technology, celebrating women, uniting Bay Area communities to stop hate, hosting fireside chats, celebrating community leaders, and ensuring the communities we serve have equal access to financial and health wellness.
+Our programs range from youth interacting with technology, celebrating women, uniting Bay Area communities to stop hate, hosting fireside chats, celebrating community leaders, to ensuring the communities we serve have equal access to financial and health wellness.